 Have a Heart

 Align your restaurant with a good cause that also plays off of the Valentine’s Day theme: February is American Heart Month.
-And February fifth is National Wear Red Day ®, a nationwide event that encourages people to wear red in support of women’s heart disease.
+And the first Friday of February is National Wear Red Day ®, a nationwide event that encourages people to wear red in support of women’s heart disease.
 Show your support of good cardiac health by offering a few selections on your menu that are heart-healthy.

-Consider hosting a special “red dress” event on February fifth.
+Consider hosting a special “red dress” event.
 For every person that wears red, your restaurant will donate $1 to the local chapter of the American Heart Association.
 Remember, customers are more concerned than ever before with charitable causes and by supporting a good cause, you’ll win their “hearts.”

 Show them the Love

 It’s a basic training tactic: Reward the behavior you want more of!
-When it comes to dining patterns, you’ve already got a nice boost of business coming your way Valentines Day and the weekend prior, but why not incentivize business following the holiday?
+When it comes to dining patterns, you’ve already got a nice boost of business coming your way Valentines Day and the weekend prior, but why not create incentive for business following the holiday?
 Create a tasteful info card that is returned with the guest check, stating your restaurant would “love” to see them again.

 Give a certificate for a “sweet treat” (a complimentary dessert), redeemable after their next meal with you.
 Or, take it one step further with a reward program that shows your “affection” for customers by giving them a special loyalty card.
 Each week in February, their card can be scanned to cash in on a “surprise” gift from a free appetizer for the table, to a special dessert plate meant to be shared.
 (Be sure to check with your Account Manager about the latest “mini” desserts available through the Culinary Secrets Desserts program.)